x3a1n4/canvas-game-2/README.md

 A "0" is a blank space
 A "1" is a wall
 A "2" is a checkpoint
-A "3" is a coin
 A "4" is where you want the player to spawn in a checkpoint (They also act as checkpoints) A "5" is where the player starts the level (They also act as "4"s) A "6" is where the player ends the level (They also act as "4"s) Only have one 5 and 6 per level
 Each array in the list is a level

-Numbers are changed to 33 if a coin is collected but the player hasn't touched a checkpoint yet.